rsalmei/walletsaver-tech-assignment/README.md

 Another consideration would be internationalization.
 The extracted data are in Italian, which may be fine for an italian company, with a customer base in Italy.
 But since the company is going to be global, there should be some way to translate these content.

 ## Web framework

 I'll use Django, no doubt about it.
 I love Django.

 Only I don't know the new Django 2.0, but it's a great opportunity to get to try it! :)

 ## Database

 PostgreSQL is an easy choice too.
 Excellent database, and one I've already worked with.

 ## Docker infrastructure

-Nowadays it's the best way to set up complex applications, without falling in dependency hell.
+Nowadays it's the best way to set up complex applications, without falling in a dependency hell.
-I'll use `docker-compose` to get an up and running database, and maybe a Dockerfile at the end, for an easy deployment.
+I'll use `docker-compose` to get an up and running database, and the adminer, an open source admin interface compatible with Postgres.

 ## REST API